dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

     @onchange="@((ChangeEventArgs e) => Pizza.Size = int.Parse((string) e.Value))" />
 ```

-In Blazor you can use the `@bind` directive attribute to specify a two-way binding with this behavior.
+In Blazor you can use the `@bind` directive attribute to specify a two-way binding with this same behavior.
 The equivalent markup using `@bind` looks like this:

 ```html
 <input type="range" min="@Pizza.MinimumSize" max="@Pizza.MaximumSize" step="1" @bind="Pizza.Size"  />